 Note: Points are determined by the faculty following the poster presentation.
-Participation in the project is not optional.
+Participation of students, in the project is not optional.
 Failure to complete requirements will result in a ten (10) point reduction from the final grade.
+Please see poster presentation requirements, grading rubric, and assignments in eLearn.